 Most of all, make sure to maintain a feeling of respect, never trying to “take over” when helping aging parents with finances, but to supply the reassurance and peace of mind that their financial matters will continue to be managed effectively.
 Ask your parents for recommendations and include them in the decision-making process.
 Daniel Lash, certified financial planner at VLP Financial Advisors, advises, “Tell them what you’re thinking about doing so you give them the power to tell you what they think you should do.
 It’s like they’re giving you advice because that’s what parents are good at – giving advice.”

-Home Sweet Home In-Home Care, providers of expert help at home in St. Joseph and the surrounding Michigan communities, offers an in-home consultation to help older adults as well as those who love them understand their choices for care, and to help mediate stressful conversations such as those linked to finances.
+Home Sweet Home In-Home Care offers an in-home consultation to help older adults as well as those who love them understand their choices for care, and to help mediate stressful conversations such as those linked to finances.
 Contact us at (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, (269) 373-5444 in Kalamazoo or (269) 963-9888 in Battle Creek for suggestions or to learn more about our Portage home health care and the other Michigan communities we serve.